‘Black Death’ may not have killed half of Europe as previously believed

 Researchers believe the study underscores the need for better approaches in historical research to reconstruct data from local sources, including BDP, as a method for measuring the change in cultural landscapes.

-“There is no single model of ‘the pandemic’ or a ‘plague outbreak’ that can be applied to any place at any time regardless of the context,” Adam Izdebski, another co-author of the study, said.
+“There is no single model of ‘the pandemic’ or a ‘plague outbreak’ that can be applied to any place at any time regardless of the context,” said Adam Izdebski, another co-author of the study.

 “Pandemics are complex phenomena that have regional, local histories.
 We have seen this with Covid-19, now we have shown it for the Black Death,” Dr Izdebski added.